FontysVenlo/esd-workshop-spring-boot-hibernate/Workshop/Workshop_Structure.md

   5 min Asking the audience: When to use, when not to use

-- Prerequisites
+## Prerequisites Participants

+- What the participants needs
 - Docker Environment
   - Springboot application / Use Spring initializer
   - Database
     - SQL Script for Creating tables and sample data (Maybe or just use Entities to migrate the Schema)

-- For the Assignment for the Students
+## Prerequisites Presenters

+- Create Docker Image
+  - Springboot application / Use Spring initializer
+  - Database
+- SQL Script for Creating tables and sample data (Maybe or just use Entities to migrate the Schema)
+- Projects with all Checkpoint states

+## The Challenges (Assignment)

 - An idea for an application (ATM?
 TodoList)
+- Have Checkpoints
+- Have Goals to reach
+- Set 10 min timer to see where everybody is at
+  - Help where necessary
+  - If a problem is common -> Explain to everyone
 -